joyniwenwen/info6250/work/js-rest-spa/README.md

   - Trying to add an item with an empty name will return an error from the service
     - The page shouldn't allow this to be tried, but the service can still be called that way
 - Pressing "Update" will call `/items/:itemid` to update the quantity - the new item object should be returned like when the item is added
-  - You can still re-render the whole list afterward, but not if you only got the updated info for a single item
   - You can use a `data-item-id` HTML attribute to associate the item id with the individual row
   - You should NOT have an event listener on every row/button.
 Use event bubbling/propagation.
   - This assignment does not resolve collisions between many users.
 That is fine for this assignment.